phpbb/documentation/development/extensions/tutorial.rst

     "Recompile stale style components" is enabled in the "General" > "Load settings" section, to avoid having to purge the cache each time you modify an existing template/style file.

+You can also include template events in your own template files, so other extensions can manipulate the output of your extension.
+You can do this by adding ``<!-- EVENT acme_demo_myevent -->`` in the desired location.
+Other extensions could then create a ``acme_demo_myevent.html`` file to listen to this event.